WeiHuang05/Weihuang05.github.io/index.md

 * 11/2021 I am invited to serve as a reviewer for CVPR-2022

-* 09/2021 One paper is accepted by NeurIPS 2021 (CORE A*), [On the Equivalence between Neural Network and Support Vector Machine](https://arxiv.org/abs/2111.06063)
+* 09/2021 One paper is accepted by NeurIPS 2021, [On the Equivalence between Neural Network and Support Vector Machine](https://arxiv.org/abs/2111.06063)

 * 07/2021 I am invited to serve as a Senior Program Committee member for AAAI-2022